I was asked if I could help elaborate on this twitter post and thought I'd share my attempt to contextualize Erik's idea to a larger audience.

 Rather than edits, I got these very interesting additions:

-I was floored when he said momentum is used to overcome plateaus - it's a key part of my spaceship metaphor, and the the idea of using random points to pivot around sounds very much like how I suggest using random as a tool to run experiments to search for a new life.
+I was floored when he said momentum is used to overcome plateaus - it's a key part of my spaceship metaphor, and the idea of using random points to pivot around sounds very much like how I suggest using random as a tool to run experiments to search for a new life.

 In particular I'm interested in defining a strong signal so that you can be more confident in making bold moves.

 I like bold moves.
 In the past I have benefitted from bold-move adventures but since my return to the game have found it difficult to identify ones worth taking.
+We'll save the rest for another article.
+Hope this one is valuable to you in some way.